What's the difference between product leadership and product management?

 • Must grasp UX principles, engagement measurement frameworks, and enabling technologies

-• Need working knowledge of ML models and data science—how they power differentiated experiences
+• Need working knowledge of ML models and data science - how they power differentiated experiences.
+For AI products specifically, see the AI PRD guide

 • While you can delegate technical decisions, deep understanding multiplies your effectiveness